Energy key topics

 - Energy aspects of Transport, particularly electric vehicles will be of increasing importance as the pace of adoption of electric vehicles accelerates.
 The increasing demand from electric vehicles is expected to more than offset reduction in demand from energy efficiency measures and they will not contribute to CO2 reduction until increased electricity demand can be met from excess low or zero carbon sources.

-- Localities with a concentration of electric vehicle users will be the first to benefit from a smart grid approach and the need for differential time of day electricity prices to reflect availability should be fully integrated with the Vision for a UK Smart Grid and the plans for introducing smart metering.
+- Localities with a concentration of electric vehicle users will be among the first to benefit from a smart grid approach.
+The need for differential time of day electricity prices to reflect availability should be fully integrated with the Vision for a UK Smart Grid and the plans for introducing smart metering.

 Energy efficiency, the built environment and social issues